jojala/sample-twitter-stream/README.md

 *“Cloud Solution”*

-If I had my “druthers” I would probably adopt a cloud based solution as I’m a big believer in leveraging the scale of existing at scale solutions and focusing on problems needs unique to your business.
-One example could be to use AWS’s Kinesis to accept and manage the tweet stream, process the incoming data asynchronously on AWS Lambdas or one of several scalable compute resources (ECS, EKS  etc) and then ultimately store the data in elastic search, red shift, S3.
-Again, there’s so many options to fit your applications exact need for performance, scale and cost.
+All else being equal, if it was my choice I would adopt a cloud based solution as I’m a big believer in leveraging the scale of existing at scale solutions and focusing on problems unique to your business.
+One example could be to use AWS’s Kinesis / Firehose to accept and manage the tweet stream, process the incoming data asynchronously on AWS Lambdas or one of several scalable compute resources (ECS, EKS  etc) and then ultimately store the data in elastic search, red shift, S3 etc. Again, there’s so many options to fit your applications exact need for performance, scale and cost.

 ![GitHub Logo](/docs/aws_big_data.png)